cypress-io/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 can do this using the plugin provided by the `@cypress/webpack-dev-server` module.

-Also, you need to tell Cypress where to find your component tests.
+By default, Cypress looks for spec files anywhere in your project with an extension of either `.cy.js`, `.cy.jsx`, `.cy.ts`, or `.cy.tsx`.
+However, you can change this behavior with a custom `specPattern` value.
+In the following example, we've configured Cypress to look for spec files with those same extensions, but only in the `components` folder or any of its subdirectories.

 While it's possible to mount components in the `pages` directory, generally you will want to be more granular with your component tests - full page tests are best implemented with Cypress e2e runner.

-The following example configuration assumes that all the test files are somewhere in the `components` folder, and end with the `.spec.js` extension.

 :::cypress-config-plugin-example